devangelista2/devangelista2.github.io/_tabs/about.md

 order: 4
 ---

-My name is Davide Evangelista, I'm a Math PhD student at University of Bologna, with strong research interests in developing Machine Learning algorithms to solve Inverse Problems often appearing in imaging (everything will become clearer by following the posts I will pubblish).
+My name is Davide Evangelista, I'm a Math PhD student at University of Bologna, with strong research interests in developing Machine Learning algorithms to solve Ill-conditioned Inverse Problems often appearing in imaging.

-As a math student, I'm not only interested in developing highly accurate working algorithm, but I also try to mathematically understand what is going on during the process.
+As a math student, I'm not only interested in developing highly accurate working algorithm, but expecially to mathematically understand the process behind the reconstruction.

-This blog is mainly designed to help bachelor or master students in their studies and for my teaching sessions.
+This blog is mainly designed to help bachelor or master students in their studies and for my teaching classes.

 ![](https://www.unibo.it/uniboweb/utils/UserImage.aspx?IdAnagrafica=923305&IdFoto=c2e9b60e)

 ### Contact me

-I hope that everything will be as clear as possible.
-If you find some error in my posts or you need more informations, please contact me on my email address [davide.evangelista5@unibo.it](mailto:davide.evangelista5@unibo.it).
+If you need informations, please contact me on my email address [davide.evangelista5@unibo.it](mailto:davide.evangelista5@unibo.it).

 ### Curriculum Vitae